 - A story with a good image.
 (It will boost traffic)

-- This section, under the label Spotlight in the second row, is for highlighting older stories
+- This section, in the second row, is for highlighting older stories or features

-- You can control the placement of Featured stories on the front page by assigning a post the category of “Featured.”
-(The front page will show a maximum of 3 Featured stories; if no stories are assigned, the row disappears).
+- You can add a Spotlight story on the front page by assigning a post the category of “Spotlight.”
+(The front page will show a maximum of 3 Spotlight stories; if no stories are assigned, the row disappears).

-- Provide additional context for a post by adding text to the Featured Story Kicker field on the Edit Post screen.
+- Provide additional context for a post by adding text to the Spotlight Story Kicker field on the Edit Post screen.

-- Featured posts are removed from the main, newest-on-top flow of stories — so no story appears twice on the front page.
+- Spotlight posts are removed from the main, newest-on-top flow of stories — so no story appears twice on the front page.

 - Technical editor

 - Check each story on multiple platforms (or resize your browser window to check at tablet and smartphone widths).
-You can also use this website to check responsiveness of our homepage and story posts.
+You can also use this website to check responsiveness of our front page and story posts.

 - Corrections editor